Gone 20 years, New Hampshire’s Old Man of Mountain lives on

 A plaza has granite paving stones with donors’ names and messages.
 A scavenger hunt with prizes is planned this summer.
 People from all over the world have shared their memories on the website, Fowler said.

-McDermott notes that Gov. John Sununu’s latest election campaign featured the Old Man’s profile on his signs, and a transgender rights protester held a sign with the profile at a Statehouse rally in March.
+McDermott notes that Gov. Chris Sununu’s latest election campaign featured the Old Man’s profile on his signs, and a transgender rights protester held a sign with the profile at a Statehouse rally in March.

 “When I mention I am working on this exhibition, people want to tell me either how they felt the first time they saw it, or where they were when they learned it fell.
 There are a few exceptions — but most people tell me they feel something of a loss and like to discuss why that is,” McDermott said.

-Note: This story has been corrected to show that the current governor’s first name is Chris, not John.